A big part of van life is learning how to stealth camp without getting caught.

 Neighborhoods

-We’ve felt extra-nervous when stealth camping in neighborhoods, but if you’re flat out of options, you can consider this.
+We’ve felt extra nervous when overnight camping in neighborhoods, but if you’re flat out of options, you can consider this.
 Be sure to pick a middle-class neighborhood that has a lot of cars already parked on the street.

 If you don’t see cars, beware.
 My sister’s homeowners’ association doesn’t allow cars to park on some of the streets, so you’ll definitely stand out if you’re stealth camping.